 Testing layouts locally

-After creating your layout files (page-layout.yaml and markup.hbs), test them locally to confirm that they work as expected before deploying them to the Squiz DXP.
+After creating your layout files (manifest.json and markup.hbs), test them locally to confirm that they work as expected.
+Do this before deploying them to the Squiz DXP.

 Preparing for local testing